 This illegal activity shouldn’t be a surprise.
 Downloading a movie — or album, eBook, audiobook, or another piece of media — from a torrenting site is a no-go.
-You hear less about torrenting than in years past, given how easy it is to stream just about anything.
+Given how easy it is to stream about anything, you hear less about torrenting than in years past.

 Still, people flock to download copies of newly released movies.
-Go to a torrenting site, hit download, and you’re likely to get a shaky, dubbed version of what you want to watch as you are the real thing.
+Go to a torrenting site, hit download, and you’ll likely get a shaky, dubbed version of what you want to watch.

 It could get worse.
 Watch the mail for a warning notice when your ISP detects you have downloaded copyright-protected content.
-If you don’t knock it off, they could cancel your service altogether and alert the authorities.
+They could cancel your service and alert the authorities if you don’t knock it off.

 Here’s something else to consider.
 Torrents are a common vector for spreading malware.
 Stay safe and only use reputable apps and services that have the right to show you what you want to watch.